navneeth/navneeth.github.io/about.md

 ### More Information

 I work at Canon Inc in Tokyo on Computer Vision related problems.
-Prior to this I worked in Medical Imaging at GE Research in Bagalore.
+Prior to this I worked in Medical Imaging at GE Research in Bangalore.

 ### Contact me